Remedial & Myotherapy

 On subsequent treatments, you won’t receive an hour massage that works evenly around your body from head to toe.
 Your therapist will assess your current situation and any changes since your last appointment followed by a 50 - 55 min treatment focusing on any discomfort or continuing to reinforce the previous treatments.

 Your therapist will use a range of techniques to deliver the results you need.
-This may take one treatment or a series of treatments.
-They will discuss your treatment plan with you after your first assessment.
+Depending on the severity of your condition this is likely to require a series of treatments or what we call a treatment plan.
+Your therapist will discuss your treatment plan with you after your first assessment.
 We encourage you to ask questions to ensure you understand the recommendations and can commit to them.
 If you are doubtful of commitment, talk to us and we can look at adaptations.
 Remember - it is all about you achieving your movement, wellbeing, fitness, and/or competitive goals.

 Is this the same as a sport or deep tissue massage?

-Deep tissue massage talks to the intensity of the pressure the therapist apply during the treatment.
+Deep tissue massage talks to the intensity of the pressure the therapist applies during the treatment.
 Your remedial massage may use deep tissue techniques as well as a combination of other techniques.

 Sports massage is the treatment provided to athletes or sportspeople to assist a specific discomfort, injury or issue they are experiencing.
 This is how our Remedial Massage therapists think about all Remedial treatments.